-This research initiative will assess the applicability of smart home products and services to the ComEd Energy Efficiency Program portfolio and will look at smart home opportunities from multiple perspectives, including customer needs (and the ability of a potential smart home offering to serve a range of customers); existing utility smart home offering, pilot and business models; the vendor landscape; and the broader consumer market (e.g., established and emerging products and services).
-The outcome of this research will be a strategy document that guides the Emerging Technologies Team toward next steps in this space.
+This research initiative assessed the applicability of smart home products and services to the ComEd Energy Efficiency Program portfolio and looked at smart home opportunities from multiple perspectives, including customer needs (and the ability of a potential smart home offering to serve a range of customers); existing utility smart home offering, pilot and business models; the vendor landscape; and the broader consumer market (e.g., established and emerging products and services).

-Initial research has concluded.
+Initial research concluded in 2019.
 The R&D team is considering options for further smart home research and has discussed options with US EPA and multiple stakeholders in the SHEMS specification process.
 However, the team currently believes the energy-savings potential of such a pilot is likely to be low, and the costs and complexity for participants is likely to be high, so a full-scale pilot has yet to be launched.